Iceland Blue Lagoon Guide – Perfect for First-Timers

 Disclaimer: This post contains affiliate links, where I might receive a commission at no additional cost to you.

-About The Blue Lagoon
+About The Blue Lagoon in Iceland

 Believe it or not, The Blue Lagoon is actually man-made.
 The water comes from a nearby geothermal plant that runs off into what we know as the Blue Lagoon.
 However, just because it is man-made, doesn’t mean the water doesn’t offer tons of benefits.